-The data and value parameters correspond to the name of the file to be displayed (you'll type that name again on the fourth line, after the expression " value= "); the parameters width and height correspond to the dimensions of the document in pixels.
+The data and value parameters correspond to the name of the file to be displayed (you'll type again that name at the fourth line, after the expression "value="); the parameters width and height correspond to the dimensions of the document in pixels.

-The last two lines (before " </object>") give a link to the website from which the Cabri 3D plug-in may be downloaded.
+The last two lines (before " </object> ") give a link to the website from which the Cabri 3D plug-in may be downloaded.
 This will be displayed if the plug-in has not been installed.